kmaasilan/cse15l-lab-reports/LabReport3.md

 # Lab Report 3 - Bugs and Commands (Week 5)
 ## `Part 1`
+I'm choosing the bug in the merge method in ListExamples.java.
 * A failure-inducing input for the buggy program, as a JUnit test and any associated code:
 ```
   //failure-inducing input